Loyaltydish/loyaltydish-docs/docs/customers.md

 Create, manage and sync customers from internal and external sources (like Spotify, salesforce, etc.)

-The customer APIs also enable to fetch all customer-related resources like orders, promotions, loyalty point and more
+The customer APIs also enable to fetch all customer-related resources like orders, promotions, loyalty points, and more

 ## Customer Signup